Explore the Agenda

 Evaluating the Current T-Cell Engager Landscape to Apply Lessons Learnt from Hematology to Solid Tumors & Autoimmune Disease

-9:00 am Opening Panel Discussion: Reflecting on Past Successes & Future Challenges Across the T-Cell Engager Landscape
+8:30 am Panel Discussion: Reflecting on Past Successes & Future Challenges Across the T-Cell Engager Landscape to Assess the Benchmark for Success & Accelerate TCEs to Patients

 - Reflecting on the move away from first generation BiTE molecules to next-generation logic-gated and multi-specific T cell engagers